 The vast majority of gun suicide victims in 2021 were white males — 70 percent.
 But gun suicides rose by 22 percent between 2020 and 2021 among Black people, a group that doesn’t typically have high gun suicide rates.
 Firearm suicide among people of color, particularly children and teenagers, has been inching upward in recent years, alarming experts, as The Trace reported earlier this year.

-Gun violence rates in 2021 varied considerably among states.
+Gun death rates in 2021 varied considerably among states.
 New York, which just had its concealed carry permitting requirements loosened by the Supreme Court, had one of the lowest gun death rates in the country, along with Massachusetts, Hawaii, New Jersey, and Rhode Island.
 The highest gun death rates were found in Mississippi, Louisiana, New Mexico, Alabama, and Wyoming.

 Garen Wintemute, the director of the Violence Prevention Research Program at the University of California, Davis, said the rate of variation within states was noteworthy, particularly when viewed alongside recent changes to local gun laws.
 He pointed to California as an example: The state had one of the nation’s highest gun death rates in the 1980s through the early 1990s, but now ranks among the lowest.
 In between, the state enacted some of the nation’s strictest gun access and possession laws.